Neighbors poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Earl actively chooses to go to Vic and Ramona's house for dinner despite his reservations, crossing into their world of chaos and sexual tension., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
-Here, Earl's old self dies metaphorically as his marriage ends, his dignity is destroyed, and he reaches his darkest moment of total psychological breakdown., reveals the protagonist at their lowest point.
+Here, Earl's old self dies metaphorically as his marriage ends, his dignity is destroyed, and he reaches his darkest moment of total psychological breakdown., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Earl synthesizes chaos and order, embracing his transformation and deciding to fully enter the anarchic world his neighbors represent., demonstrating the transformation achieved throughout the journey.